rheslip/M8-Headless/README.md

 The battery is wired to a 2.1mm power jack so it can be charged with an external charger.
 I plan to embed the USB C charging module (linked above) in the enclosure at some point.

 I wired up a battery gauge using two MIC803-30, a MIC803-31 (what I had) and a resistor divider chain.
 These pull PI gpio pins 17,27 and 22 low in sequence as the battery voltage drops.
-I extended the TFT driver low battery code to draw four different battery icons based on the GPIO inputs.
-I may put the code here as an example of tweeking the TFT driver but its pretty specific to the circuit I used.
+I modded the TFT driver low battery code to draw four different battery icons based on the GPIO inputs.
+The modded code is here as an example of tweeking the TFT driver but its pretty specific to the circuit I used.

 Enclosure

-You will find 3D printable enclosure in OpenSCAD for this project.
+There is 3D printable enclosure in OpenSCAD for this project.
 Its still a work in progress.
 Its a bit taller, wider and thicker than the M8.
 The enclosure needs lots of ventilation - heatsinks were added to the Teensy and the Pi.
 The Pi overheat icon appears on the display sometimes when there is a lot of screen activity and CPU use.

 TFT driver